gonzalocasquete/gonzalocasquete/README.md

 Welcome to my GitHub page!
 I'm Gonzalo, and I've completed my engineering degree in Huelva!

 ### 🌱 Things I am currently working on:
-- Taking online courses about Frontend and Backned.
+- Taking online courses in Frontend and Backend development.
 - Learning new tools and frameworks

 #### :muscle: Things I am challenging myself with:
-- Looking for the best programers and learn from them
+- Seeking out the best programmers to learn from.
-- Improving my CV with some education apart from university
+- Enhancing my CV with additional education beyond university.
-- Coding at least 4 hours a day
+- Dedicating at least 4 hours a day to coding.
-- Exercising 3 days a week
+- Engaging in physical exercise 3 days a week.

 #### :computer: Programming languages and tools:
 <p>